infopark/scrivito_seo_page_extender/README.md

 ## Installation

-Add Gem to your gemfile
+Add the gem to your Gemfile:

     gem 'scrivito_seo_page_extender'

-Add this line to your application Stylesheet manifest:

-    *= require scrivito_seo_page_extender

-Add this line to your application Javascript manifest:

-    //= require scrivito_seo_page_extender

 ## Usage

-### In your Model
+### In your model

-Include mixins you want to use to your Models.
+Include the mixins you want to use in your model:

 ```ruby
 class Page < Obj